 Continue to take your medications exactly as prescribed.
 If you have high blood pressure, your risk may be higher if you don't control your blood pressure and take your medications as directed.

 Some conditions that affect the brain or nervous system can increase your risk of developing severe COVID-19 symptoms.

 Diabetes and obesity

-Diabetes and obesity both reduce the efficiency of a person's immune system.
+Diabetes and obesity both reduce how well a person's immune system works.
 Diabetes increases the risk of infections in general.
 This risk can be reduced by keeping blood sugar levels controlled and continuing your diabetes medications and insulin.
 If you are overweight or obese, aim to lose weight by eating a healthy diet and getting regular physical activity.